How To Build a CRUD App with React and RESTful APIs

 node server.js

-Step 1: Creating the React App
+Step 1: Initializing the React Workspace

 npx create-react-app crud-app